 Even when women do report, victims may face further complications.
 Our research showed that nearly half of women who were poorly treated who reported were denied support from the police.

-The negative experiences victims face when they report abuse to the police:
+From victims faced negative experiences when they report abuse to the police:

 - 45% were denied support by the police when reporting